Models and Criteria#

 Adds an additional

-layer to the model which is lazily initialized after callingset_output_num()
+classifierlayer to the model which is lazily initialized after callingset_output_num().- Parameters:

 - features_encoder#